japila-books/apache-spark-internals/docs/configuration-properties.md

 ## <span id="spark.memory.storageFraction"><span id="MEMORY_STORAGE_FRACTION"> spark.memory.storageFraction

-Amount of storage memory immune to eviction, expressed as a fraction of the size of the region set aside by spark.memory.fraction.
+Amount of storage memory immune to eviction, expressed as a fraction of the size of the region set aside by [spark.memory.fraction](#spark.memory.fraction).

-The higher this is, the less working memory may be available to execution and tasks may spill to disk more often.
-Leaving this at the default value is recommended

 Default: `0.5`

+The higher the less working memory may be available to execution and tasks may spill to disk more often.
+The default value is recommended.

 Must be in `[0,1)`